The Thirteen Graphic Novels that No Comic Book Fan Should Be Without

 Once again, if you're a fan of Lucifer, Constantine, and/or the Swamp Thing, you'll love the Sandman series.
 This book is certainly one of the best of the bunch.

 The Death of Gwen Stacy

 This is one of the series that Marvel wisely collected marketed as one story.
-The Death of Gwen Stacy (of The Night Gwen Stacy Died ASM #121 and #122) written by Gil Kane and illustrated by John Romita Sr. is still talked about today.
+The Death of Gwen Stacy (of The Night Gwen Stacy Died ASM #121 and #122) from Lee, Romita, Conway, and Kane is still talked about today.

 Recommended by Walt Flannigan (of Kevin Smith's Comic Book Men) as one of the best Spider-man collectibles, it is truly one of the biggest turning points in the life of Peter Parker.
 This story written in 1973 still resonates with readers today as the story that not only killed Spider-man's first true love interest but also brought about the death of his greatest opponent, the original Green Goblin (Okay, yeah, I know.
 He comes back eventually.
 But he stayed dead for the longest time).
 True collectors should try to get their hands on the original issues, but read it for the stories as they are told best in the trade paperback.

 Trivia Fact: The story of Harry Osborne's drug addiction is one of the first to be told without the Comic Book Seal of Approval.

 Green Lantern/Green Arrow by O'Neill and Adams (Vol 1&2)